OrderedSet86/garden-of-grind-doc/pages/reaching_lv.md

 The longer / older method (RC tank):

-1. Obtain iron from raw ore closters from pechs and iron ingot drops from zombies, or brutish mobs, which you will use for RC tank and cropsticks.
+1. Obtain iron from raw ore clusters from pechs and iron ingot drops from zombies, or brutish mobs, which you will use for RC tank and cropsticks.
 2. Build an XP drain and an RC tank to hold the XP (this requires a lot of iron)
 3. Crossbreed IC2 crops, or, again, use raw ore clusters for the bronze you need for the RC tank valve (copper + tin oreberry)